notionparallax/blog/_posts/2016-01-06-time-factors.md

 status: publish
 categories: []
 tags: []
-description: I've been thinking about <em>time</em> recently.
+description: I've been thinking about _time_ recently.
 Not in a spacetime sort of way, but in a much more prosaic way; the time we spend at work.
 (And its inverse, the time we don't!)
 meta:
   _publicize_facebook_user: http://www.facebook.com/541400612
   _publicize_twitter_user: "@notionparallax"

 special-class: time-factors
 ---
-I've been thinking about <em>time</em> recently.
+I've been thinking about _time_ recently.
 Not in a spacetime sort of way, but in a much more prosaic way; the time we spend at work.
 (And its inverse, the time we don't!)

 <div class="reading-stats">

-<strong>Reading stats</strong> <small>(no footnotes)</small>
+**Reading stats** <small>(no footnotes)</small>

 <span class="thing">Readability</span><span class="value">Grade 7</span>